How many people live with multiple sclerosis?

-MS incidence and prevalence are not consistently reported or tracked in the U.S., and there is no government requirement to do so.
-In the absence of government-reported data, the National MS Society relies on scientifically-sound estimates of prevalence while we advocate for better and more systematic reporting and tracking at a nationwide level.
+Rates of MS are not consistently reported or tracked in the U.S., and there is no government requirement to do so.
+In the absence of government-reported data, the Society relies on scientifically sound estimates like the one from this study.
+At the same time, we are advocating for better and more systematic reporting and tracking at a nationwide level.

 We don’t know.
-Since solid information on the number of people being diagnosed with MS has not been available, it has been difficult to tell whether more people are getting MS or if the total number is just a reflection of overall population growth, better diagnostic capabilities the availability of disease modifying drugs, or other changes in the MS landscape.
-Going forward, this should become easier.
+Without complete information on the number of people diagnosed with MS, it has been difficult to tell whether more people are getting MS or if the total number is just a reflection of overall population growth and better diagnostic capabilities.
 Outside of the U.S., some studies have reported increases in the incidence of MS. More work is needed to understand all the factors that led to this increase.